lanl/LaGriT/docs/pages/tutorial/stratigraphy/step_10_exo.md

   cmo / delete / mo_tmp
 ```

 Write the Exodus II mesh with the faceset files.
-This mesh and associated face sets can be
+This mesh and associated
-viewed with GMV or paraview.
+face sets can be viewed with GMV or ParaView.

 ```
 dump/exo/ mesh_fs.exo / MO_MESH / / / facesets &